10 Countries Offering the Most Generous Annual Leave in 2025

 Beyond the legal mandates, German employees often receive more days off per year (i.e., 25-30) due to collective bargaining agreements or individual contracts with employers.

-10. The United Kingdom
+10. Annual Leave in The United Kingdom

 In the UK, most employees are entitled to 5.6 weeks of paid annual leave provided they work a 5-day week.
 However, actual leave entitlements are calculated differently depending on the number of days worked per week.
 Full-time employees are entitled to 28 days of paid annual leave per year, which is the maximum amount of paid annual leave.
 Employees in the UK (or their employers) can calculate the entitlement by multiplying the number of days worked per week by 5.6.11 The UK government also provides an entitlement calculator for this purpose.12